LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 This feature allows the user to input a specific address and then view it.
 Use the D-pad or analog stick to enter the desired memory address, then press the A button to go to the address.
 Press the B button to go back to the In-Game Menu.

 **Option 2: Text Search** <br>
-The Text Search allows you to search for programmer's cheats, passwords.
-Easter eggs or other text clues to the game.
+The Text Search allows you to search for programmer's cheats, passwords, Easter eggs or other text clues to the game.
 Use the D-pad to input text, as well as to change letters.
 Press the D-pad left or right to go to the next letter.
 Once the text is entered, press the A button.
 The address displayed will be the first match to the text.
 If you would like to continue searching, select the "Text Search" option and press the A button.
 The search will continue from the current address.

-If the text you entered is not found, this message will appear: "String Not Found, Press B .
+If the text you entered is not found, this message will appear: "String Not Found, Press B".
 If you press the B button, you will be taken to the Memory Editor screen.

 **NOTE: Most games that have programmers cheats store the information in the same area, so once the first cheat is found, the others should be in that area.
 Key words to search for are ’credit' and 'extra', as these are common words used in many cheats.**